open-power/secvarctl/README.md

        The read command will read from the secure variable directory and print out information on their current contents.
        By default, the program assumes the data is an EFI Signature List and prints the contents in human readable form.
        To print the raw data, use "-r".
-       The default secure variable directiory is "/sys/firmware/secvar/vars/" defined in secvarctl.h To specify a path to the variables, use "-p <newPath>".Expected variable subdirectory names :{"PK", "KEK", "db", "dbx", "TS"} with contained data file "<varName>/data"
+       The default secure variable directiory is "/sys/firmware/secvar/vars/" To specify a path to the variables, use "-p <newPath>".Expected variable subdirectory names :{"PK", "KEK", "db", "dbx", "TS"} with contained data file "<varName>/data"
        If no variable name is given, the program will try to print the data for any variable named one of the following 	{'PK','KEK','db','dbx','TS'}
        Type one of the variable names to get info on that key, NOTE does not work when -f option is present NOTE 'TS' variable is not an ESL, it is 4 timestamps (64 bytes total) for each of the other variables